Kappa Trianguli Australis

 Kappa Trianguli Australis (κ Trianguli Australis) is a star in the constellation Triangulum Australe.

-Kappa Trianguli Australis is a yellow G-type supergiant with an apparent magnitude of +5.08.
+It is a yellow G-type supergiant with an apparent magnitude of +5.08, making it visible to the naked eye under good observing conditions.
 It is around 1,200 light years from Earth.

 It is not generally listed as a variable star but Hipparcos photometry showed small amplitude brightness changes.
 The dominant period was around 600 days and the amplitude less than a hundredth of a magnitude.